Do You Have The Time? by Rich Paschall

 Yet, these various events to which you are driving the beloved little ones (or not-so-little ones) are probably staffed by volunteers.
 Adults and a handful of older kids are taking tickets, selling refreshments, selling t-shirts, directing people around events.
 They are running for ice, and pop and cups and napkins.
 They are getting mustard and ketchup.
 They are making emergency runs to Costco or Sam’s Club so they do not run out of water or buns or napkins.
 In other words, they are making everything possible that you and little Johnny and Suzy are attending.

 As a staff member at a community organization for a few years, and for a private school a few others, I know what it is like to have to run events, dependent on volunteers who may or may not show up.
 Fortunately, most are dedicated and in their places when the time comes.

-While some organizations pressure the parents of the children who participate to volunteer, many others are reliant on the good will of neighbors and friends.
-While many don’t know it, the events they attend throughout the year might not be there if there were no volunteers.
+While some organizations pressure the parents of the children who participate to volunteer, many others are reliant on the goodwill of neighbors and friends.
+Though many do not realize it, the events they attend throughout the year might not be there if there were no volunteers.
 In fact, some community organizations die for lack of volunteer spirit.
 A founder of one community organization here said many decades after the organization he began was up and running, that perhaps it should die if the community was not willing to come forward and support it.
-They in fact gave up some large events for lack of volunteers.
+They, in fact, gave up some large events for lack of volunteers.

 Here I could give you the “social contract” type speech.
 You know the one.
 If you are part of the community, you must give up something in order to reap the benefits of community activities.
 That something you must give up is your time.
 I know that is hard to do in this day and age.
 After all, we must get home to check our Facebook and Twitter accounts.
 We must look at Instagram and Snapchat.
 We must check Messenger and Skype.
 Then there is Pinterest and YouTube, Vimeo and Vevo.